 Recognizing the shortcomings of current scour prediction methodologies, researchers have attempted to include the effects of gravel particle heterogeneity using empirically derived correction coefficients.
 However, the failure of existing scour prediction methodologies to fundamentally account for the unique characteristics of gravel-bed

 rivers translates to significant scour depth prediction errors, even after correction.

+Development of a scour prediction methodology that accounts for gravel-bed rivers will be valuable for bridge owners and practicing engineers and will provide more accurate predictions of the scour depth.
 The objective of this research is to develop a rigorously tested and rapidly deployable methodology for bridge owners that will accurately predict scour at new bridge foundations and evaluate scour at existing bridge foundations in gravel-bed rivers by (1) providing reliable data for fluid-induced forces, required to generate incipient motion in the surface and subsurface layers of gravel-bed rivers; and (2) combining fluid-induced erosion forces, and incipient motion data to predict scour depths at bridge foundations with gravel-bed rivers that have ¼ inch gravel to 12 inch cobble mixtures with varying sand content up to 20%.